bti360/jslab/README.md

 Running the Project
 ========
-1. Run `gulp server` in your project root directory
+1. Run `gulp server:watch` in your project root directory (the watch command will autoload updates)
 1. Open your browser to [http://localhost:8080](http://localhost:8080)